helllicht/rsync/README.md

 ### Authorization parameters
 **Either set `remote_passsword` OR `private_key`.
 If none or both are set, job will fail.**

 `remote_password` Password for the host system.
-Don't set if authorizing by ssh key
+Don't set if authorizing by ssh-key

 `private_key` The matching private key to the public key on the host system.
 Don't set if authorizing by password.
 When set, must include the entire private key file - including begin-line and end-line